Procuret/procuret-dotnet/readme.md

 #### Properties

 1. `Decimal` RecurringPayment - The amount the customer will pay per period
-2. `String` SupplierId - The ID of the Supplier to which thise price applies
+2. `long` SupplierId - The ID of the Supplier to which thise price applies
 3. `Int16` PaymentCount - The number of payments the customer would make
 4. `Period` Period - The length of the payment period (always `.MONTH`)
 5. `Cycle` Cycle - The cycle of the payment (always `.ADVANCE`)